lodgepolepines/relational_tracker/README.md

 **relational_tracker_pull.py**

 The script checks Airtable on a set schedule (i.e. every 10 min, 30 min, 1 hr, etc.) for new volunteers and new relational IDs, and pulls data (Voter Name, Address, Phone, Volunteer, and Support Scores) from Airtable for each volunteer in a list and sets it in their respective Google Sheet.
 Additional relational IDs are appended to the sheet.
 Every time a new volunteer sheet is created or new relational IDs are made, the volunteer and field director are emailed a notification with a link to the sheet along with instructions.

+Volunteers only need to update Support Score assessments using the drop-down menu, and bookmark the spreadsheet for future use.
+The Relational Tracker will update Votebuilder (VAN) with this data.
+New relational IDs from the Airtable form will be automatically updated in the volunteer Google Sheet.

 New volunteer spreadsheets are added to a master spreadsheet tracker that contains all active volunteers, contact info, and links to their spreadsheets for the campaign.

 **relational_tracker_push.py (in development)**